 Euthanasia: The Compassionate Option

-Approximately 6 to 8 million animals are handled by animal shelters in the United States each year.
-Even though some are reclaimed or adopted, nearly 4 million unwanted dogs and cats are left with nowhere to go.(1) Shelters cannot humanely house and support all these animals until their natural deaths—they would be forced to live in cramped cages or kennels for years, lonely and stressed, and other animals would have to be turned away because there would not be room for them.
+More than 6 million animals are handled by animal shelters in the United States each year.
+Even though some are reclaimed or adopted, nearly 4 million unwanted dogs and cats are left with nowhere to go.1 Shelters cannot humanely house and support all these animals until their natural deaths—they would be forced to live in cramped cages or kennels for years, lonely and stressed, and other animals would have to be turned away because there would not be room for them.

 Turning unwanted animals loose to roam the streets is not a humane option.
 If they don’t starve, freeze, get hit by a car, or die of disease, they may be tormented and possibly killed by cruel juveniles or picked up by dealers who obtain animals to sell to laboratories.